r0d1on/deezqy/README.md

 ## Development

 - The app is a single-page application and does not require a backend server.
-- All data is stored in the browser using local storage and cookies.
+- All data is stored in the browser using local storage ~~and cookies~~.
 - The app was "vibecoded" on a weekend for fun and utility.

 ## License